2023 Schools Highly Focused on Deaf Studies Major in the New England Region

 Avg Cost*

-This year’s “Schools Highly Focused on Deaf Studies Major in the New England Region” ranking looked at 4 colleges that offer degrees in a bachelor’s in deaf studies.
-The colleges and universities that top this list are recognized because their deaf studies program is one of the largest majors offered at the school.
+This year’s “Schools Highly Focused on Deaf Studies Major in the New England Region” ranking analyzed 4 colleges that offered a degree in deaf studies.
+That schools that top this list have a program in deaf studies in which the largest percentage of students at the school are enrolled.

 Schools Highly Focused on Deaf Studies Major in the New England Region